-As the network grows busier, the probability of making declarations of congested infrastructure can be expected to increase.
-We will consider declarations in respect of each timetable planning cycle and will make consequential amendments to this section of the Network Statement during the course of the year if required.
+Although there are currently fewer train services operating on the network than before Covid-19, there has been little overall reduction in the access rights that operators hold.
+As such, additional demands for capacity could see the network grow busier increasing the probability of making declarations of congested infrastructure.
+The information in this statement is up to date at the point of publication.
+We will consider declarations in respect of each timetable planning cycle and will make consequential amendments to the Register of Congested Infrastructure on our website.
 Industry parties will be informed directly as appropriate.